Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ### <a id="Touchpoint_Types"></a>Touchpoint Types ###

-Pathpoint offers different types of touchpoints, which are adapted according to the needs of each business, and they are;
+As you saw before, New Relic Pathpoint offers different types of Touchpoints, which are adapted according to the needs of each business, and they are;
 * PRC (Person Count)
 * PCC (Process Count)
 * APP (Application Health)